mayabot/fastText4j/README.md

-## Introduction
+## Fasttext Introduction

- [Fasttext](https://github.com/facebookresearch/fastText/)is a C++ library for text representation and classification by facebookresearch.
+ [Fasttext](https://github.com/facebookresearch/fastText/) is a library for text representation and classification by facebookresearch.
 It implements text classification and word embedding learning.

-## mynlp-fasttext
+## FastText4j

   A java version implementation of fasttext in kotlin.
 Features: